Terence Conran: Honours and awards

-Conran was appointed Knight Bachelor in the 1983 New Year Honours and Companion of Honour (CH) in the 2017 Birthday Honours for services to design.
+Conran was appointed Knight Bachelor in the 1983 New Year Honours and Member of the Order of the Companions of Honour (CH) in the 2017 Birthday Honours for services to design.

 He was a winner of the Chartered Society of Designers Minerva Medal, the society's highest award.

 Between 2003 and 2011, Conran was provost of the Royal College of Art.
 In 2003, he received the Prince Philip Designers Prize in recognition of his lifetime achievements in design.

 In 2010, Conran was appointed a Royal Designer for Industry by the Royal Society of Arts.
 He won the Lifetime Achievement Award at The Catey Awards in 2017.

 In 2019, Conran was presented with a Lifetime Achievement Award by The Furniture Makers’ Company, the City of London livery company and charity for the furnishing industry.

 Academic honours

 In 2007, he received an honorary degree from London South Bank University and, in August 2012, an honorary doctorate from the University of Pretoria.

 In May 2012, he received an honorary professorship from the University for the Creative Arts.